Please join us for our annual event:

 Mezzo-soprano Alicia Rosser, 2016-17 recipient of the William Warfield Scholarship at the Eastman School of Music, is the featured performer.
-Rosser, originally from Georgia, is a junior at Eastman studying with world-renowned tenor Anthony Dean Griffey.
+Rosser, originally from Maryland, is a senior at Eastman studying with world-renowned tenor Anthony Dean Griffey.

-Reminiscences of William Warfield will be offered by family members and others who remember the great artist fondly and with gratitude.
+WXXI-FM’s Brenda Tremblay will be our emcee, and a special award will be given honoring founder Tessa Martin.
+Reminiscences of William Warfield will be offered by former colleagues, family members and friends who remember the great artist fondly and with gratitude.

 About the Scholarship Fund